Holy Redeemer Church, Bangkok

-Holy Redeemer Church (วัดพระมหาไถ่; RTGS: wat phra mahathai) in Bangkok, Thailand is a Roman Catholic church established by the Congregation of the Most Holy Redeemer (also known as the Redemptorists).
-It is part of the Roman Catholic Archdiocese of Bangkok, part of the province of Thailand.
+Holy Redeemer Church (วัดพระมหาไถ่; RTGS: wat phra mahathai) in Bangkok, Thailand is a Catholic church established by the Congregation of the Most Holy Redeemer (also known as the Redemptorists).
+It is part of the Archdiocese of Bangkok, part of the province of Thailand.

 Location

 The church is located in Soi Ruamrudee, off Phloen Chit BTS Station, close to the foreign embassy district in the city.

 Liturgy

 The church celebrates mass daily with separate services in Thai and English.
 The musical elements of the services are provided by an electronic organ and the participation of the congregation.

 History

 The Parish of Holy Redeemer was established by the Redemptorists in 1949, with the church itself being built in 1954.
 It is built in the traditional Thai architectural style.

 Community

 Its location in the city lends itself to a large congregation catering to local and international parishioners from many different cultures and walks of life.
 It also draws many of its congregation from the Klong Toey slums.